CedrikHo/TheRealFantasyFootball/README.md

 This is a minimal Streamlit app scaffold that accepts three CSV uploads, runs the project `compute` function (adapted from the Lambda code), and shows downloadable results with timestamps.

+Data source: We get our data from https://fantasydata.com/

 Files added:

 - `app.py` — main Streamlit app (Home / Compute / Results tabs)